This Term

 PE

-During the second half of the term, the focus will be a Real PE unit giving the children opportunities to develop their balance and coordination through jumping and landing skills.
+During the second half of the term, one of the lessons will be a Real PE unit giving the children opportunities to develop their health and fitness skills.
+The children will also participate in gymnastics lessons working on balance, coordination and movement.

 RE